hfldai/scATAC-analysis-resources/Notes_10x_multinome.md

 ![image](resources/10x_multinome_beads.png)
 * The **10x Barcode** on the ATAC and GEX primers on the same Gel Bead are **NOT identical**.
 Each Gel Bead has a unique pairing of ATAC and GEX barcode.
+* Barcode translation after read processing corresponds ATAC barcodes to GEX barcodes.
 * The cell barcode distinguishes between cells, and the UMI (Unique Molecular Identifier) distinguishes between molecules within a cell.
-* per_barcode_metrics.csv provides all observed pairings between ATAC and GEX barcodes.

 #### Chromium Single Cell Multiome ATAC Library
 ![image](resources/10x_cellranger_arc_ATAC_barcode.png)
 ![image](resources/10x_cellranger_arc_ATAC_barcode_seq.png)